With everything on the line, is this the end for Kyle Seager and the Mariners?

-It’s right there within his grasp – the one moment missing from a major league career far longer and more successful than he could’ve ever imagined as a kid growing up in Concord, North Carolina.
+It’s right there within his grasp — the one moment missing from a major league career far longer and more successful than he could’ve imagined as a kid growing up in Concord, North Carolina.

 The dream of playing in the postseason has been agonizingly close to being realized in the past for Kyle Seager.